If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 You’ll find that they are covered in hundreds of tiny bumps.

-The pattern that these bumps and ridges make is absolutely unique to every cat.
+The pattern these bumps and ridges make is unique to every cat.

-Many people are allergic to cats, but cats can actually be allergic to humans too.
+Many people are allergic to cats, but cats can also be allergic to humans.

 Both humans and cats can get seasonal allergies from pollen, dust, and other particles like grass seeds, but this is no surprise.

-The surprise here is that cats can be allergic to us in the same way that we are to them!
+The surprise here is that cats can be allergic to us like we are to them!

 In such rare cases, cats can be allergic to the dead skin and other particles that we shed throughout the day.